jquery/learn.jquery.com/page/style-guide.md

 #### Article & Sentence Structure

 - Use headings to break up content into easier-to-read sections.
 Begin headings within an article with `<h2>`.
 - Keep sentences short and to the point.
-A good rule-of-thumb is to break up any sentence longer than 21 words into two or more seperate thoughts.
+A good rule-of-thumb is to break up any sentence longer than 21 words into two or more separate thoughts.
 - Lists:
 	- Use bulleted lists when necessary to share a series of five or more points.
 	- Use numbered lists only when providing step-by-step instruction – note that this should be avoided.